My Account

 To customise the work experience description on your CV:

-• Use the job titles in the job advert.
+• Use the exact job titles from the job advert.
 (If they’re looking for an electrical appliance manual illustrator, don’t say you were an appliance publication illustrator.)

 • The magic happens in your bullet points.
-Write 3 to 6 of them and don’t just state your job duties.
-That’s dull and won’t get job offers.
+Write 3 to 6, but don’t just list your duties— that’s boring and won’t land you interviews.

 4. Ink In Your Illustrator CV Education Section

 Can you list education on a CV the way it will get you hired?
-Yes, but only if you do it the right way.
-You could just list your school, degree, and graduation date.
-Or you could go the extra millimetre and add proof of your art and soft skills.
-Guess which method gets more jobs?
+Absolutely—if you do it the right way.
+You could simply list your school, degree, and graduation date, or you could take it a step further by showcasing your art and soft skills.
+Guess which approach lands you more job offers?

 Follow these CV tips: